AlinaCosta/Omnifood-Project-GitHub/content.md

 - busy people who like technology, are interested in a healthy diet, and have a well-paying job

+---> Define website personality

+- Based on the tech-centered target audience, as well as the actual product being sold, we will use the startup/upbeat personalily.
+We might add some elements of the calm/peaceful personalily, since the product is all about consumer well-being as well.

 ---

 # Omnifood